What is Microsoft Surface Pro Worth? Surface Pro Trade In Value

 |Surface Pro Model||Online Buyback Stores||Brick-and-Mortar Stores (Best Buy)||Online Marketplaces (eBay, after fees)|

-* Prices for models with 128GB capacities and 4GB Memory with Intel i5 processors unless otherwise noted.
+* Prices for models with 128GB capacities and 4GB – 8GB memory with Intel i5 processors unless otherwise noted.
 Expect to get about 20% to 30% more for higher storage capacity and processor speed.

 Which Microsoft Surface do you have?

-There are a couple of ways to determine which Surface you have:
+There are a few ways to determine which Surface you have:

 - The Surface app